 A sort of theatrical patent packaged pie-mix, they included scripts, designs for scenery, instrumental parts, all pre-cooked and provided with simple directions for serving.

 In his autobiography, Shakespearean actor Maurice Evans—who was in charge of a U.S. Army Entertainment unit in the central Pacific—expressed a preference for GI entertainers over professionals that many other soldiers shared.
-Big-name stars often lacked rapport with servicemen, prefering to spend time with higher-ranking offices and barely staying long enough to get to know anybody.
+Big-name stars often lacked rapport with servicemen, prefering to spend time with higher-ranking officers and barely staying long enough to get to know anybody.
 The professionals had little connection with the show beyond putting in a performance, whereas the soldiers built and painted scenery, sewed costumes, and worked closely with fellow soldiers that they saw every day and knew intimately.

 Commentator Bob Stuart McKnight expressed the same sentiment in his article "Original Army Shows" published in the journal Theatre Arts in July 1943: